 bonds, analysts said.

-A rally in stocks stemming from the May jobs data
+A rally in Wall Street stocks stemming from the May jobs

 Disappointing jobs readings from ADP and the Institute for

-Supply Management this week had made some traders curb
+Supply Management this week caused some traders to curb

 expectations for the May payroll reading, rekindling bids for